Langtang Valley Trek Overview

 If you get altitude sickness on your trek, please inform your guide and group members immediately.
 Your guide will provide you with immediate first aid.
 Do not try to ascend any further after that.
 Take a rest for entire day.
 If the symptoms do not go away after proper rest and medication, you should go back down to lower altitudes.

-3) Travel Insurance
+Travel Insurance during the trek

 Any trek in Nepal, including the Langtang Valley Trek, needs travel insurance.
 The trek includes high-altitude trekking, which may be physically challenging and dangerous.
 Travel insurance can cover you financially in the event of an accident, a medical emergency, a flight cancellation or delay, or lost or stolen luggage.
 When buying travel insurance for the Langtang trek, ensure that it covers high- altitude trekking and emergency helicopter evacuation.

-4) Guide and Porter
+Guide and Porter Langtang Valley Trek

 It’s always suggested to trek with a knowledgeable experienced licensed guide or join a trekking agency (Nepal holiday treks and tours Pvt.
 Ltd.) to assure safety and utilize your time in a best way.